+By Stephen Kane.
+Last Updated 19th December 2023.
 How long do you have to report a car accident?
-If you are involved in a car accident, you are legally required to report the car accident to the police within 24 hours if you do not give your details to those who have a valid reason to ask for it.
-How long do you have to report a car accident to your insurance company?
-Most vehicle insurance companies require policyholders to report car accidents to them within 24 hours.
-But it is all different depending on your policy.
-So, in this guide, we will look at how to report car accidents to the police, insurance companies and other parties.
+If you are involved in a collision, you are legally required to report the incident to the police within 24 hours if you do not give your details to those who have a valid reason to ask for it.
+How long do you have to notify your insurance company?
+Most vehicle insurance companies require policyholders to notify them of incidents within 24 hours.
+But it is all different depending on the policy you have with your insurance company.
+So, in this guide, we will look at how to report collisions to the police, insurance companies and other parties.
 We will also look into claiming compensation for a road traffic accident.

-Have You Recently Been In A Car Accident?
+Have You Recently Been In A Collision On The Roads?

-If you have recently been involved in a car accident that was not your fault you may be eligible to claim compensation.
-If you have suffered injuries, if you can prove someone else is liable you could claim compensation.
+If you have recently been involved in a collision that was not your fault, you may be eligible to claim compensation.
+If experience physical pain or emotional damage, if you can prove someone else is liable you could claim compensation.
 Trust Advice.co.uk today to provide you with the information you need.
 Our advisors can offer you free legal advice.
-They could also answer any questions you may have about claiming compensation for a car accident.
-Therefore, if we can see that you owed compensation from the other driver or another party that was responsible for your accident which caused your injury we could connect you to our panel of solicitors.
+They could also answer any questions you may have about claiming compensation for an incident on the roads.
+Therefore, if we can see that you owed compensation from the other driver, we could connect you to our panel of solicitors.

-To begin your claim for an injury caused by a car accident call us on 0161 696 9685 for your free car accident claims consultation.
+To begin your claim for a vehicle collision call us on 0161 696 9685 for your free consultation.
 Or contact us by filling out our online accident claims form.
 Alternatively, keep on reading this guide to learn more about reporting car accident time limits in the UK.

 Select A Section